Synthetixio/SIPs/content/kips/kip-15.md

 ## Abstract

 Creating a tiered role system for devDAO community members to grow into when contributing code to the development of Kwenta.
-The tiered role system will allow for systematic growth and engagement as well as an umambiguous path to distribute tickets by skill level.
+The tiered role system will allow for systematic growth and engagement as well as an unambiguous path to distribute tickets by skill level.

 ## Motivation